uclahs-cds/pipeline-call-sSNV/README.md

 #### Whole Genomes
 General estimates, with wide variation, are that whole genome sequences require 72 cpus and 144 GB of memory to run all of the pipeline algorithms.
-Run time could be 12-24 hours or more.
-If MuSE is excluded 8 cpus and 16 GB of memory are sufficient, but run time could be very very long.
+If MuSE is excluded 8 cpus and 16 GB of memory are sufficient, but run time could be very long.
 Run time for a test pair of WGS tumor/normal input BAMs of 400 GB/200 GB was 15 hours for 72 cpus/144 GB, and 52 hours for 8 cpus/16 GB excluding MuSE.

 #### Mutect2
 Duration: 3h 25m 24s